c2d7fa/thinktool/README.md

 ## Project status

-No-one else is working on Thinktool, so development is slow.
-However, I use Thinktool for all my note-taking (after switching from [Obsidian](https://obsidian.md)), and I'm still actively working on it (as of January 2022).
+Development on Thinktool is quite slow, since I'm only working on it in my free time.
+However, I use Thinktool for my own note-taking, and I am still actively working on it (as of February 2022).

-Currently, the main priorities are improving the desktop client and offline-only support for improved privacy and data security as well as improving the UX and "learnability".
+My main areas of focus are general UX and "learnability", experimenting with Zettelkasten-techniques, and improving the desktop client and offline-only support for improved privacy and data security.
 There is no specific roadmap or time estimates.

 The website and newsletter haven't been updated in a while.
 If you want to follow Thinktool's development, watch this repository.